Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Lisa Murawski about 5 years ago
+Lisa Murawski over 5 years ago

 The Del Rio Trail will be a game-changer for the South Land Park community and I strongly support it!
 It provides a safe way for us to access the Sacramento River Parkway that is sorely missing at this time.
 From personal experience, it is shockingly difficult to access the parkway with my sons on bikes in a safe manner.
 The trail will be accessible for multiple uses and connect our neighborhoods.
 Neighbors I have talked to about it support it as well, when they learn about it.
 It will be a fantastic amenity for our city.
 Thank you for the attention to this project - I urge the council to move it forward!